PavanRangani/docs/docs/prd/philanthropy/grant.md

 - While editing Multi year grant, if end date is not valid shows error.
 Error text: `End date can't be set before {Last payment date} as that payment is already made`.
 [See this mockup](https://drive.google.com/file/d/1VnbtX0XtaaKY0fzRDypncEFBCSSZkDiB/view).
 This error will be shown as soon as user change the values.
 (Not on click of SAVE button)

 - Already paid payments are shown in table.
-Mockup of // TODO
+[Mockup](https://drive.google.com/file/d/1IUSZmFu0ojI7pbD1Tkft-aorfGhJjoIt/view?usp=sharing)
   - Primary sorting on descending order of Scheduled Date and secondary sorting on descending order of Approved amount.
   - If the Paid payment notes are large than it will appear in second line.